 By default, the G-150Z comes with two filter slots attached.
 However, Progrey does include a set of 3 filter slots that can easily be attached.
 Unscrew the 2-slot holders on each side, and screw in the 3-slot holders.
 Since these are thumbscrews, no tools are needed!
 This is another nice bonus from Progrey, every other system requires a screwdriver to install more brackets.
 Some systems don't even have the option for 3 filter slots!

 The Progrey G-150Z also comes with a sliding lens cover to keep everything safe.
 As far as I know, this is the only 150mm system out there with this ingenious solution.
 Not only will this keep your front-element safe, it can also be used in the 2nd filter slot, keeping your polarizer or ND filter protected from the elements!
 In fact, you could attach the 3 slot bracket and use the lens cover on the 3rd slot.
 This would allow you to protect 2 filters at all times.

 Since I do a lot of waterfall photography, I constantly find myself shooting into mist.
 In the past, it's always been a pain to keep my filters and lens dry while setting up for a waterfall shoot.
 The "shield door", as I call it, makes my life a lot easier!
-Now I can slide my filters in ahead of time, scout out my composition, and set up my camera, all without worrying about the filter getting soaked!
-I can't wait to head back to the Columbia River Gorge and take some great waterfall photos with my new wide angle lens and filters!
+Now I can slide my filters in ahead of time, scout out my composition, and set up my camera, all without worrying about the filter getting soaked or covered in dust!

 A unique approach to lens protection!